Indonesia lays groundwork for transfer of Grasberg mine to local control

 Inalum, which holds ownership of all state-owned mining companies, has been nominated to acquire an additional 41.64 percent in Freeport Indonesia, which would take Indonesia’s share of PTFI to 51 percent, up from 9.36 percent now.

-The 10 percent to be held by Papua and Mimika would be part of this Inalum holding, government officials have said previously.
+The 10 percent to be held by Papua and Mimika will be part of this Inalum holding, Inalum chief executive Budi Gunadi Sadikin said.

-A government source with knowledge of the matter said the memorandum of understanding signed on Friday was an initial step in the acquisition process and would allow the transaction involving the Indonesian parties to be carried out through a “single window”.

-“The next step that still needs to be worked on is the completion of rights and obligations between shareholders and Freeport, as well as the valuation,” the source said.
+Disagreement on the valuation of Grasberg may hold up a deal, analysts have said.

-Coal and Minerals Director General Bambang Gatot said on Thursday the government is targeting to complete contract discussions with Freeport by June, noting that divestment issues had not been resolved yet.
+Coal and Minerals Director General Bambang Gatot said on Thursday the Indonesia is targeting to complete contract talks with Freeport by June.

-Freeport’s divestment may involve liquidation of a joint venture that Freeport Indonesia, operator of Grasberg, formed with Rio Tinto in 1996.
+“The process to obtain 51 percent including the Rio Tinto participating interest that will be converted to a shareholding is still being discussed and negotiated with related parties,” Indrawati said, referring to a joint venture Freeport formed with Rio Tinto in 1996.

 Under that venture, Rio has a 40 percent interest in PTFI’s Grasberg contract, which entitles them to a 40 percent share of all production after 2022.
 Rio has held talks with Indonesia about a possible exit to the venture.